universitytheater/utheater.github.io/_pages/get-involved-actors.md

 Welcome to University Theater!
 We're delighted you're thinking of auditioning for a UT production.
 Here's some info on auditions and what to expect from them!

 Our auditions are not meant to be stressful or intimidating, and all casting teams are rooting for you to do your best.
 The most important thing is to have fun!

+**Do you have any additional questions about acting in UT?** Feel free to send them to UT Committee at [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu)!

 #### When and where are auditions?